|

 had moved after retiring, and played jazz in the clubs there.
 And he made his

-couple of albums with the ska band Mephiskapheles in the early '90s.
+most notable foray outside the jazz idiom, performing and recording acouple of albums with the ska band Mephiskapheles in the early '90s.

 In the late '90s, McCabe decided to take a break from the music